Click here to read the rest of the Paul Celan folio.

 Who does not expect the poem, will not recognize it either —

-Excerpts from Paul Celan, Microliths They Are, Little Stones: Posthumous Prose (Contra Mundum Press), introduced and translated by Pierre Joris.
+Excerpts from Paul Celan, Microliths They Are, Little Stones: Posthumous Prose (Contra Mundum Press), introduced and translated from the German by Pierre Joris.

 Paul Celan (1920–1970) was a German-language poet and translator.
 His books include Atemwende (Breathturn), Sprachgitter (Speechgrille), and Mon und Gedächtnis (Poppy and Memory).

-Pierre Joris has moved between Europe, the US, and North Africa for some 55 years, publishing over 80 books of poetry, essays, translations, and anthologies—most recently Fox-trails, -tales, & -trots, and the Paul Celan translations Memory Rose into Threshold Speech and Microliths They Are, Little Stones: Posthumous Prose.
+Pierre Joris has moved between Europe, the US, and North Africa for some 55 years, publishing over 80 books of poetry, essays, translations, and anthologies, including the Paul Celan translations Memory Rose into Threshold Speech and Microliths They Are, Little Stones: Posthumous Prose.